Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Claude_Optimized.md

 meaningfully effective around the 300k-token mark but of limited value by roughly 450–500k tokens, where the underlying context volume itself appears to be the binding constraint.
-This is a working hypothesis about mechanism, not a confirmed technical fact
+This is a working hypothesis about mechanism, not a confirmed technical fact.

 ---